DBCDK/drush-features-export-page-variant/README.md

     You will have to edit the feature module (as in change the source code) yourself to remove the page variant.

+*   The feature you want to add the variant to must exist and must be recognizable as a feature.
+This means the feature module must have a `my_feature.features.inc` file.
+Creating a new feature from the UI and _not_ adding anything to the feature will _not_ add a `my_feature.features.inc` and will hence _not_ be recognized.

 ## The "real" solution ##